-Preliminary report on Ethiopian crash confirms the 737 MAX pilots lost control despite following Boeing’s instructions
+Preliminary crash report confirms Ethiopian 737 MAX pilots lost control despite following Boeing’s instructions

-The preliminary investigation report into the crash of Ethiopian Airlines Flight 302 last month confirms that the 737 MAX jet suffered repeated uncommanded nose-down movements similar to the October crash of a Lion air jet.
+The preliminary investigation report into the crash of Ethiopian Airlines Flight 302 last month confirms that the 737 MAX jet suffered repeated uncommanded nose-down movements similar to the October crash of a Lion Air jet.

 It confirms also that the pilots lost control even though they followed the procedure Boeing laid out after the Lion Air crash as a way to recover from such a system failure.